Chiefbark/AEM-Docs/2_aem_interface/Readme.md

 We can see the content fragments of all our projects, edit and create them.
 Anyway, as same as templates, we will create them coding.

-In the [next chapter](../3_components/Readme.md) (Components) we will create our first component and use it in a simple page.

 ---

 **Guide contents**